shilaan/personal-website/content/authors/admin/_index.md

 greeting: alzahawi::shilaan()
 ---

 I am a PhD student in Organizational Behavior at the Stanford Graduate School of Business and an Affiliate at the Stanford Data Science Center for Open and Reproducible Science (SDS-CORES).
 My research interests include statistics, meta-science, and crowdsourced science.
-I am passionate about the development and implementation of tools that increase the rigor, reproducibility, and transparency of scientific research.
+I am passionate about developing tools that increase the rigor, reproducibility, and transparency of scientific research.

 My favorite letter in the alphabet is R, and I am weirdly evangelical about it.
 I co-teach Data & Decisions --- a graduate-level, introductory class on probability and statistics using {{< icon name="r-project" pack="fab" >}} --- and I'm a technical mentor for the Stanford Data Science for Social Good program.
 I learn by teaching, so I consider myself very lucky!

+#### {{< icon name="download" pack="fas" >}}{{< staticref "cv/shilaan.pdf" "newtab" >}}Download my CV{{< /staticref >}}